jhinmainksta/drone/docs/en/educational_contests.md

 ## 2. Contest for the best school lesson {#lesson}

-The Copter Express company organizes a contest for the best school lesson with COEX Clover 4 quadcopter kit application.
+The Copter Express company organizes a contest for the best school lesson with COEX Drone 4 quadcopter kit application.

 The main goal of the contest is aerial robotics popularization  and community development.

 ### Lesson requirements

-* Programmable quadcopter kit COEX Clover 4 should be used as the main tool for the lesson.
+* Programmable quadcopter kit COEX Drone 4 should be used as the main tool for the lesson.
-  > **Note** *The version of COEX Clover is not earlier than [version 4](https://clover.coex.tech/en/assemble_4.html).
+  > **Note** *The version of COEX Drone is not earlier than [version 4](https://drone.coex.tech/en/assemble_4.html).
 * Integration of the quadcopter into any of the general education disciplines (physics, mathematics, computer science, etc.).
 * Practical use of the main tool in the lesson.
 * Grade - no restrictions (primary, high school).